 You might meet only two or three times in a year; each encounter would leave the impression you'd been in the company of a good friend and, ill as I knew he was, I was devastated when cancer took him 11 days short of his 39th birthday in 1994.

 The photograph you see below is of the lead singer and fiddle player Mairéad Ní Mhaonaigh, who was of course Frankie's wife.
-The photographer caught me in the mirror's reflection, seated opposite Mairéad was I interviewed her in Donegal, in or near her home patch of Gweedore, in February 1996.
+The photographer caught me in the mirror's reflection, seated opposite Mairéad when I interviewed her in Donegal, in or near her home patch of Gweedore, in February 1996.

 I remember the evening well since one of the band came over to me later and asked: "Did you know there's been a bomb at your offices in London and there's a lot of walking wounded?"
 Instead of flying home next morning as part of the press trip Virgin Records had organised, I was begging lifts to Stroke City (Derry/Londonderry) to report on the end, as it then was, of the IRA ceasefire; it was from the same city that I had reported its modest beginnings, prompting a cynical colleague to say any subsequent bomb damage should be named Randall Crater.